-I asked some quirky questions of Stephen Pearl!
-But first the books: www.amazon.com/author/stephenpearl
+I asked quirky questions of Joyce Reynolds Ward!
+But first, the book: https://www.amazon.com/dp/B07DVXFZ9H

 And some links: